Your Guide to Visiting Disneyland with Disabilities

 Bringing service animals to Disneyland or California Adventure

-Disney allows service animals in nearly all areas of the park as long as they remain on a leash.
-Here is a detailed list of the locations in which they are not allowed.
+Disneyland Resort allows trained service animals in nearly all areas of the park as long as they remain on a leash.
+Here is a detailed list of the locations in which they are not allowed and locations where they can relieve themselves.

 Still have questions?
 Call Disney’s Disability Services at (407) 560-2547 or email Disney Parks Disability Services.